awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 ## Automating migrations<a name="ultrawarm-ism"></a>

 We recommend using [Index State Management in Amazon Elasticsearch Service](ism.md) to automate the migration process after an index reaches a certain age or meets other conditions\.
-The sample policy [here](ism.md#ism-example) demonstrates that workflow\.
+See the [sample policy](ism.md#ism-example-cold) that demonstrates this workflow\.

 ## Migration tuning<a name="ultrawarm-settings"></a>